Find out what these organizations can do for you!

 The Beverly Area Planning Association supports local business associations and member businesses through workshops, shopping initiatives, and a business center with a meeting space and equipment.
 BAPA also promotes businesses through its online directory.

 The Chicago BACP licenses, educates, regulates and empowers businesses to grow and succeed.
 The BACP provides bi-weekly and monthly informative sessions to help businesses act responsibly and create economic vitality and vibrant communities for the people in Chicago.
+We partner with the BACP to provide entrepreneur support through the Neighborhood Business Development Centers (NBDC) program

 The Department of Planning and Development is the principal planning agency for the City of Chicago, overseeing its zoning and land use policies.
 Its economic development and housing bureaus offer a variety of resources to encourage business and real estate development.